panzi/service-runner/README.md

        Print some status information about service <name>.

    OPTIONS:
-       --pidfile=FILE, -p FILE         Use FILE as the pidfile. default:
+       -p, --pidfile=FILE              Use FILE as the pidfile. default:
                                        /var/run/NAME.pid

    service-runner help [command]